 How do I apply?

-With continued support from GRADD (Global Robot And Drone Deployment), and in part by a grant from the Reno Air Races, NVBAA is providing this FREE Part 107 training for young adults (16-25), high school educators, public safety officers, and military veterans.
+With continued support from GRADD (Global Robot And Drone Deployment), and in part by a grant from the Reno Air Races, NVBAA is providing this FREE Part 107 training for military veterans, public safety officers, high school educators and high school students all across the United States.
 We encourage you to consider taking part in this training program and obtain your FAA Part 107 Remote Pilot’s Certificate.
 We look forward to receiving your application: